 Regenerative economic development.

-Wales leads the world with future-aware policies.
-This is an opportunity to set an inspirational example – a demonstration of how to make sustainable development a mainstream reality rather than a fringe activity.
+Wales is leading the world with future-conscious policies.
+This is an opportunity to set an inspirational example - a demonstration of how to make sustainable development a mainstream reality rather than a peripheral activity.